keiranoluv/NLP_corpus_project/README.md

 HCH_009_001_000001
 ```

-Where:
+In this example:

-* `HCH_009` identifies the historical work.
+* `HCH_009` is the corpus identifier.
-* `001` identifies the textual unit.
+* `001` is the textual unit identifier.
-* `000001` identifies the sentence within that unit.
+* `000001` is the sentence number within the unit.

-## 4. Named Entity Recognition Format
+## 5. Named Entity Recognition Format

-NER annotations are stored as UTF-8 JSON files.
+NER annotations are stored in UTF-8 JSON files.

-The root element of each file is a JSON array.
-Each element represents one sentence:
+The root element is a JSON array.
+Each item represents one segmented sentence:

 ```json
 [